srteerra/bitcoffee/README.md

 ## Instalation:
 1. First need to create a Folder, where you will save the project.
-3. move on terminal to Folder.
+3. Move on terminal to Folder.
 ```bash
 cd/to/folder/file
 ```